 Resolving the cultural resistance got us past the initial impasses.
 For a time she seemed to understand that I was not The White Male but a human being with his own unique thoughts and feelings.
 We ban to work on material related to her father, brothers, and mother and the many resistances associated with them.
 As we did this, her repression of her real feelings and memories began to pry loose.
-The displacement of her rage onto me and onto Whites and memories about her father, mother, brothers, and other people in her life.
+The displacement of her rage onto me and onto Whites and men gave way to a more complicated picture of a myriad of feelings and memories about her father, mother, brothers, and other people in her life.
 At the same time, the transference toward me because more characterological than cultural, rooted in an oral-stage merger with me as a surrogate mother.